 If any amount on line 3 was a distribution from a SIMPLE IRA received within 2 years from the date you first participated in the SIMPLE IRA plan, you must multiply that amount by 25% instead of 10%.
 These distributions are included in boxes 1 and 2a of Form 1099-R and are designated with code S in box 7.

-Part II-Additional Tax on Certain Distributions From Education Accounts and ABLE Accounts to pay outstanding obligations due for qualified disability expenses of the designated beneficiary, including a claim filed by a State under a State Medicaid plan.
+Part II-Additional Tax on Certain Distributions From Education Accounts and ABLE Accounts after the death of the designated beneficiary:

-Distributions from an ABLE account are not included in income if made on or after the death of the designated beneficiary:
+Distributions from an ABLE account aren't included in income if made on or